molly/blog/_posts/2022-05-20-predatory-community.md

 cc: true
 ---

 A man sits at his computer and types out the story he has fabricated for the Fame Lady Squad NFT project: "we wanted to create an image of a strong and independent woman of the NFT community."
-The project draws in $1.5&nbsp;million from buyers, who talk of their excitement when they found a project they felt was bringing diversity to an overwhelmingly male space, and that was "all about women's empowerment".[^fn1] They later find out that the "all-female led project" created by "Cindy", "Kelda", and "Andrea" was in fact created by a group of three white men from Russia.
-Before that, they were "Sayara" and "Aita", creating the "Cyber City Girls Club" to "support female and Asian artists and make charities to fight Asian Hate crimes."[^fn2] And before that, they'd come up with "BLM Cards": NFTs created to "depict the greatest Black People in NFT, and also collect money to donate to Black Charities".
-They designed two prototype cards, depicting George Floyd and Michael Jackson, then apparently abandoned the project.[^fn3][^fn4]
+The project draws in $1.5&nbsp;million from buyers, who talk of their excitement when they found a project they felt was bringing diversity to an overwhelmingly male space, and that was "all about women's empowerment".[^fn1] They later find out that the "all-female led project" created by "Cindy", "Kelda", and "Andrea" was in fact created by a group of three white men.

 <div class="blog-images-float with-caption">
   <div class="image">